389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 ## Use Case

-An administrator needs to provision many entries (leaf or groups) within a fixed period (typically over a week end).
+An administrator needs to provision many entries (leafs or groups) within a fixed period of time(typically over a week end).
 He can use CLI or batch commands or even importing entries from a ldif file.
-The rate of the provisioning is critical to be sure to complete the task in an acceptable period.
+The rate of the provisioning is critical to be sure to complete the task in an acceptable delay.